 - Golbat [Poison / Flying]

-Unlike the earlier 2 which have 1 or 2 oddballs out, Agatha's lineup is 100% Poison, with only 2 other subtypes.
+Unlike the earlier two which have one or two oddballs out, Agatha's lineup is 100% Poison, with only two other subtypes.

 - Golem [Ground / Rock]